Equine Metabolic Syndrome in Horses: Cause, Symptoms and Treatment

 EMS Symptoms in Horses: How to Recognize the Warning Signs

-- A visible groove forms along the topline above the spine.
+- A groove forms along the back

 Common Signs of EMS in Horses

-- Lethargy and reduced energy levels
+- Low energy and reduced performance

-- Dull or patchy coat
+- Dull or uneven coat

-- Fecal water or inconsistent manure
+- Fecal water or soft manure

-- Signs of type II diabetes
+- Signs of insulin resistance or type II diabetes in horses

 The Hidden Danger: Leptin Resistance